-To apply for a scholarship, complete the Scholarship Application Form.
+Visit the Ribaat Financial Aid page and apply through the relevant form.
 Scholarships are reviewed on a case by case basis and are subject to space availability.
 Applicants will be contacted before the start of the term.

 How long is the term?

 Ribaat terms last generally 14 weeks in all, beginning the first week of class and ending the week of the final exam.
 Some upper level courses run two or more terms.